Malton, North Yorkshire: Today

 The Fitzwilliam family has been important in the history of Malton for centuries, and its descendants, as the Fitzwilliam Malton Estate, own much of the commercial area in and around the town.
-In 1713 The Hon Thomas Watson Wentworth purchased the Manor of Malton, beginning a long association between the town and the Wentworth, Watson-Wentworth, Wentworth-Fitzwilliam, and Naylor-Leyland families.
+In 1713 The Hon Thomas Watson-Wentworth (father of the 1st Earl of Malton and Marquess of Rockingham) purchased the Manor of Malton, beginning a long association between the town and the Wentworth, Watson-Wentworth, Wentworth-Fitzwilliam, and Naylor-Leyland families.
 A book detailing the history since 1713 was published in 2013, written by Norman Maitland, entitled 300 years of continuity and change: families and business in Malton from the 18th century to the present.

 Attractions in modern Malton include the signposted remains of the Roman fort at 'Orchard Fields', and Malton Priory a Gilbertine priory.
 Eden Camp, a military themed museum, is located just outside the town.
 Malton Museum is located at the Subscription Rooms in Yorkersgate.
-The town has an independent cinema, which also houses the World Wide Shopping Mall, and independent retailers, high street shops, cafés, public houses and restaurants.
-Malton's three microbreweries, Brass Castle and Bad Seed, host an annual spring 'BEERTOWN' festival at the town's Milton Rooms.
-The third microbrewery is Malton Brewery which is known for making Yorkshire Pudding Beer.
-The brewery is located in Navigation Wharf.
+The town has an independent cinema (The Palace Cinema), which also houses a shopping mall, a theatre (The Milton Rooms) and independent retailers, high street shops, cafés, public houses and restaurants.
+Malton's independent microbrewery, Brass Castle Brewery, hosts an annual spring 'BEERTOWN' festival at the town's Milton Rooms.
+Brass Castle brew their full range of vegan and gluten-free beers in the centre of Malton, including the 2015 UK Supreme Champion Cask Beer: 'Burnout'.
+A second microbrewery company in the town is Malton Brewery, which is known for a Yorkshire Pudding Beer produced at Cropton Brewery.
+Malton Brewery itself is one of Britain's smallest, located in a listed building at Navigation Wharf.

 Both towns are known in connection with Charles Dickens, who made regular visits to the area to see his friend Charles Smithson.
 Dickens did not write A Christmas Carol while staying in Malton, but was inspired by some of the buildings in the town.
 There have been recent revivals of Dickens-related festivals.
-Malton and the neighbouring village of Old Malton provide the settings for the collection of stories told in the book, All is Bright - A Yorkshire Lad's Christmas by Dave Preston.
+Malton and the neighbouring village of Old Malton provide the settings for the collection of stories told in the book, All is Bright – A Yorkshire Lad's Christmas by Dave Preston.